chordify/redis-schema/README.md

 This way, every date-visitor combination gets its own full key-value entry in Redis.
 There are advantages and disadvantages to either representation.

-* With hashes, you also get a list of visitor IDs for each day.
+* With hashes, you also implicitly get a list of visitor IDs for each day.
   With composite keys, you have to use the `SCAN` or `KEYS` Redis command.

 * It's easy to `get`, `set` or `take` whole hashes (atomically).